How to temporarily block a widget

 However, in some rare cases, you might like to temporarily prevent that widget from responding to your controller.

-There is no direct way to do this but with the help of a simple scriptlet, the functionality can be implemented quite easily.
+There is no direct way to do this but with the help of a simple scriptlet, you can implement the functionality quite easily.

 The trick is to have the widget respond to a message produced by Gig Performer’s internal MIDI device, known as “Local GP Port”.

-This can be arranged by connecting a scriptlet to a MIDI In port, arrange for the scriptlet to respond to the specific MIDI message that your controller is generating and then to conditionally inject that message into the Local GP Port.
+You can arrange this by connecting a scriptlet to a MIDI In port.
+Arrange for the scriptlet to respond to the specific MIDI message that your controller is generating and then to conditionally inject that message into the Local GP Port.

 For information, here are the basic steps to implement this – but we have also attached an example gig file that you can just modify to suit your own needs.

 Here is the scriptlet itself.
 Notice that in this example, the scriptlet listens for incoming messages on CC 10 but it injects the message using CC 9.
-You don’t have to change the CC number but it can be easier to debug problems if different numbers are used.
+You don’t have to change the CC number but it can be easier to debug problems if you use different numbers.

 You just connect this to whatever MIDI In block received the controller message from your keyboard or MIDI controller.